 If only the URL is inserted in the title slot, an image tag will be constructed.

-The template has two boxes for custom codes or scripts.
+- The template has two boxes for custom codes.

-Add buttons, a counter, photo gallery, cross-sell gallery, or other custom scripts.
+- Add buttons, a counter, photo gallery, cross-sell gallery, or other custom code widgets.

-See online tools (above right) for buttons, charts, gallery, Qsell, shadows, Xsell.
+- See online tools (above right) for buttons, charts, gallery, Qsell, Xsell.

 (Hint: copy the color code from the toolbar palette and paste into one of the other tools to color-match the add-ins.)